armelgeek/better-query/NPM_SETUP.md

 3. **Generate New Token**
    - Click "Generate New Token"
    - Select "Automation" token type (recommended for CI/CD)
-   - Give it a descriptive name like "GitHub Actions - better-kit"
+   - Give it a descriptive name like "GitHub Actions - better-query"
    - Click "Generate Token"

 4. **Copy the Token**